healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 Type: Cool-touch, anti-slip

 The cool-touch handle is made of BPA-free plastic (+3).
-It doesn’t have an ergonomic contour or anti-slip feature, but feels secure and comfortable on the wrist nonetheless (+4).
+It feels secure and comfortable on the wrist even though it doesn’t have an ergonomic contour or anti-slip feature (+4).
 On the handle are two buttons, the one above is to open the lid and the one below is to start the kettle.

 ### 7.0 - Lid